 :Recover Details in the Host Debug Log

-In Step 8, we guided you to check, Log Restore before executing Replicate.
-This forces an entry in your Host Debug Log for each individual Restore operation, helpful when verifying and troubleshooting details.
+In STEP 9, we guided you to check, Log Restore before executing Replicate.
+This forced an entry in your Host Debug Log for each individual Restore operation.
+This can be helpful when verifying and troubleshooting details.

 STEP 10: Click Show Log* to display the Host Debug Log then uncheck Log Restore (else it remains checked for future operations).